HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

 \subsection{Performance}

 Initially we compare the performance of HyperMixer in comparison to our baselines.
-Thereafter, we further explore the model's benefits with respects to \green.
+Thereafter, we further explore the model's benefits with respects to its cost.

-\paragraph{Experimental Setup} To ensure a fair comparison, we aim to compare models of approximately the same number of parameters ($\approx$11m parameters).
-All models have 8 layers with token embedding size $d = 256$ and hidden size $d' = 512$.
+\short{For comparability, we adjust the size of the token mixing components such that all models have the same number of parameters (11M).
+FNet is an exception since it has no learnable parameters in its token mixing component.
+We tune the learning rate of each model via grid-search, and report the performance of the best configuration.
+Further experimental details on all experiments can be found in Appendix~\ref{sec:app-exp-details}. } {\paragraph{Experimental Setup} To ensure a fair comparison, we aim to compare models of approximately the same number of parameters ($\approx$11 M parameters).
+All models have 6 layers with token embedding size $d = 256$ and hidden size $d' = 512$.
 For MLPMixer and gMLP we set the size of the token mixing modules to $N = 250$ and $N = 100$, respectively.
-These lengths are chosen to match the number of parameters of the other models (11m).
+These lengths are chosen to match the number of parameters of the other models (11 M).
 The hidden layer size is set to 512 in all models.
 We use dropout at the input to each layer with a probability of 0.1.
-For all models, including the ablations, we first tune the learning rate of Adam using a logarithmically spaced grid of 7 values $\alpha \in \{0.001, 0.0005, 0.0002, 0.0001, 0.00005, 0.00002, \\ 0.00001\}$ on the validation set.
+For all models, including the ablations, we first tune the learning rate of Adam~\citep{kingma2014adam} using a logarithmically spaced grid of 7 values $\alpha \in \{0.001, 0.0005, 0.0002, 0.0001, 0.00005, 0.00002, \\ 0.00001\}$ on the validation set.
 For our baselines, we then evaluate 10 different seeds and report the mean accuracy and standard deviation on the validation set.
 On the test set, we only report the results of the model yielding the best results on the validation set, as the GLUE benchmark~\citep{wang2018glue} has a hidden test set with limited access.
-Ablations are evaluated on the validation set with a single seed.
+Ablations are evaluated on the validation set with a single seed. }

+\paragraph{Results} \short{Validation and test set results}{Ablations, validation and test set results} are shown in Table~\ref{tab:results-test}.
+On the test and the validation set, HyperMixer performs the best among MLP-based models on all datasets, although for SST the difference on the validation set is smaller than one standard deviation.
+MLPMixer generally achieves good performances, outperforming Transformers on two datasets.